Note: I use the word “depressive” in this article to refer to anyone suffering from clinical depression, whether it is diagnosed or not.

 I left because I do not condone abuse.
 Period.

-Distancing myself from his “curing the incurable” message was never my reason for leaving.
+Distancing myself from his “curing the incurable” message was not my reason for leaving.
 In fact, I had already been distancing myself from that message for years.

 Setting the Record Straight

 Many of my depressive students were also students of Sifu Wong who sided with me during the “divorce”.
-So it’s understandable that they might still have vestiges of his message.
+So it’s understandable that they might still have vestiges of his “cure the incurable” message.

 To the depressives reading this — If I led you to believe that you had to fully cure your depression in order to be a success, then I’m sorry.